 - Set aside a certain number of places for special entry

-Bonus points are allocated for studying subjects relevant to the course for which you are applying.
+Adjustment factors are allocated for studying subjects relevant to the course for which you are applying.
 These points will change your selection ranking but not your ATAR score.
-The allocation of bonus points for each provider and each course is different, and selection ranking may also be different for each course applied for.
+The allocation of Adjustment Factors is different for each provider and course is different.
+The selection rank for each course may also be different across the universities you are considering.

-The number and process of awarding bonus points and selection ranking can be difficult and complicated.
-Make sure you talk with the course selection staff at your local university and/or secondary college staff for further information and clarification.
+The number and process of awarding bonus points and selection ranking can be complicated.
+Make sure you talk with the course selection staff at your preferred university and/or your secondary school staff for further information and clarification.

 There are approximately 130 non-university education providers operating across Australia.
 Most of these providers are privately owned and funded, and offer diplomas, associate degrees and bachelor degrees, as well as some postgraduate degrees in specialised fields.

-Each provider operates its own enrolment process, and support services for students will differ between them, including the type and availability of learning support and academic adjustments.
+Each provider operates its own enrolment process (e.g., may use a Tertiary Admissions Centre in your state or direct application), and support services for students will differ between them, including the type and availability of learning support and academic adjustments.